codedthemes/dashboardkit-react-documentation/routing.md

 # Routing

-Berry routing system is based on [react-router](https://reacttraining.com/react-router/) and its package [react-router-dom,](https://reacttraining.com/react-router/web/guides/quick-start) it's also using code splitting for better performance.
+DashboardKit routing system is based on [react-router](https://reacttraining.com/react-router/) and its package [react-router-dom,](https://reacttraining.com/react-router/web/guides/quick-start) it's also using code splitting for better performance.

 {% hint style="info" %}
 **How can I add a new page with a menu item?**